EwoudVanPareren/SaltThePassManager/README.md

 - The original [SaltThePass](https://saltthepass.com) by [Nic Jansma](https://nicj.net/).
   This project uses the same algorithm and a similarly designed UI.
-  Additionally, some text from the original SaltThePass was adapted into this project's help UI.
+  Additionally, some text from the original SaltThePass was adapted into this project's help texts.
 - GitHub Material Icon from [Pictogrammers](https://pictogrammers.com/library/mdi/)
 - Logic for opening the default browser on Desktop is based on https://stackoverflow.com/a/68426773